Business Development vs Sales - What’s the Difference?

 The sales development process can look like this:

-Main Differences Between Business Development vs Sales Development
+Business Development vs Sales - Main Differences

 Business Dev vs Sales